whilenot-dev/whilenot-dev.github.io/content/posts/cool-bugs-vs-shitty-bugs-part-1.md

 Data can flow on an _ESTABLISHED_ state, that's why I added an additional filter to the observability one-liners.

 So an HTML `img` element, with the TCP remote set in the `src` attribute, creates and keeps an _ESTABLISHED_ TCP socket, even after the HTML element has been removed from the DOM.
-But why doesn't the browsers close the socket to the MJPEG server?
+But why doesn't the browser close the socket to the MJPEG server?

 ### Video streaming via Motion JPEG